steilerDev/WhatToStudy/README.md

 WhatToStudy
 ===========
-This project is creating a Java implementation, evaluating the eligibility ofa student for a specific course.
+This project is creating a Java implementation, evaluating the eligibility of a student for a specific course.

 ## Interface